History of Sydney

-The History of Sydney is the story of the peoples of the land that has become modern Sydney.
+The history of Sydney is the story of the peoples of the land that has become modern Sydney.

 Aboriginal Australians have inhabited the Sydney region for at least 30,000 years, and Aboriginal engravings and cultural sites are common in the Sydney area.
-The traditional owners of the land on which modern Sydney stands are the Darug, Dharawal and Eora people.The modern history of the city began with the arrival of a First Fleet of British ships in 1788 and the foundation of a penal colony by Great Britain.
+The traditional owners of the land on which modern Sydney stands are the Darug, Dharawal and Eora people.
+The history of the city began with the arrival of a First Fleet of British ships in 1788 and the foundation of a penal colony by Great Britain.

-From 1788 to 1900, Sydney was the capital of the British colony of New South Wales.
+From 1788 to 1900 Sydney was the capital of the British colony of New South Wales.
 The town of Sydney was declared a city in 1842, and a local government was established.
 In 1901, the Australian colonies federated to become the Commonwealth of Australia, and Sydney became the capital of the state of New South Wales.
 Sydney today is Australia's largest city and a major international centre of culture and finance.
 The city has played host to numerous international events, including the 2000 Summer Olympics.